 In a competitive market, you want to be sure you hire a superior workforce.
 Using a checklist when hiring employees will help you systematize your hiring process, keep track of your recruiting efforts, and allow for fair and consistent hiring practices.

-This hiring checklist communicates both the recruiting and the hiring process and progress in recruiting to the hiring manager.
-Your feedback and comments are welcome to improve this checklist for hiring employees.
+This descriptive hiring checklist helps you communicate the recruiting and hiring process and progress to the hiring manager.

 Watch Now: 6 Ways to Hire the Right People